-Personal information is collected, held and managed by Symbility, having its international headquarter in Montréal (Québec), Canada (address),
+Personal information is collected, held and managed by Symbility, having its international headquarters in Toronto (Ontario), Canada (111 Peter St, Suite 900 M5V 2H1).

 - Why do we collect information about you?